Frequently Asked Questions about DUI in Florida

 Most people who are arrested for or charged with driving under the influence of drugs/alcohol (DUI) in the state of Florida have a number of questions and concerns.
 At Monroe & King, P.A., we understand that you need answers.
 Take a look at our frequently asked questions about DUI in Florida to learn more about your rights, your options, and what to expect from the DUI process.

 Need a DUI defense attorney in Jacksonville?
 Contact Monroe & King, P.A. at (904) 474-3115 for a complimentary case review.
-We serve Duval, Clay, Nassau, and St. Johns counties.
+We serve Duval, Clay, and Nassau counties.

 What is an Administrative License Hearing?